-Pursuant to 1 CMC § 2153, as amended by PL 10-50, the rules and regulations attached hereto have been reviewed and approved by the CNMI Attorney General.
+Pursuant to 1 CMC 2153 as amended by P.L.10-50 the Rule and Regulations attached hereto have been reviewed and approved as to form and substance and approved as to from and legal sufficiency by the CNMI Attorney General's Office.

-Dated this 20th day of February 2001.
+Dated this 22 day of May 2001.